viam-soleng/grafana-tabulardata/docs/grafana-kubernetes.md

 # Viam - Deploy Grafana with Kubernetes

+The following guide(s) help you with deploying Grafana including the Viam data source plugin.
+If you have questions feel free to reach out by creating an issue or via [Viam Community](https://www.viam.com/resources/community).

 ## Deploy on GCP Kubernetes Engine "GKE"

 This guide helps you provision a stateful Grafana instance to your personal GCP Kubernetes Engine (GKE).